Tropical semiring

 In idempotent analysis, the tropical semiring is a semiring of extended real numbers with the operations of minimum (or maximum) and addition replacing the usual ("classical") operations of addition and multiplication, respectively.

 The tropical semiring has various applications (see tropical analysis), and forms the basis of tropical geometry.
 The name tropical is a reference to the Hungarian-born computer scientist Imre Simon, so named because he lived and worked in Brazil.

 Definition

-The min tropical semiring (or min-plus semiring or min-plus algebra) is the semiring ($\mathbb{R} \cup \{+\infty\}$, $\oplus$, $\otimes$), with the operations:
+The min tropical semiring (or min-plus semiring or min-plus algebra) is the semiring (or semifield) ($\mathbb{R} \cup \{+\infty\}$, $\oplus$, $\otimes$), with the operations: